 Miquel Colomer is a self-proclaimed “IT, data, and open-source freak” and has been an active member of the n8n community since 2020.
 He is also the founder of uProc (and creator of the uProc node), a company that offers data solutions such as collection, cleaning, and automation.

-In this article, you will learn about common challenges in web-scraping, how Miquel built a low-code workflow for this use case, and what is his advice for getting started with workflow automation.
+One of his projects involved collecting and wrangling data from a multi-page website–a task he accomplished with n8n.
+Learn about the common challenges in web-scraping, how Miquel built a low-code workflow for this use case, and what is his advice for getting started with workflow automation.

 The use case: scraping banking information